Workflow - 1970

 Workflow is the term used to describe processes that are embedded in systems.
 It lists a series of tasks that must be completed and consists of any number of manual tasks as well as automated tasks.

-The automation of a business process, in whole or part, during which documents, information, or tasks are passed from one participant to another for action, according to a set of procedural rules. - Workforce Management Coalition definition (1966)
+Workflow: The automation of a business process, in whole or part, during which documents, information, or tasks are passed from one participant to another for action, according to a set of procedural rules. - Workforce Management Coalition (1966)

 References